Kush-Trivedi/Kush-Trivedi/README.md

-- 👋 Hi, I’m Kush Trivedi
+- 👋 Hi, I’m Kush Trivedi.
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Azure Data Engineering .
+- 🌱 I’m currently learning Azure Data Engineering DP-203.
 - 💞️ I’m looking to collaborate on getting down to some serious business.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/kush-trivedi/)"